chrswndrs/me/blackbook/bash/README.md

 - `(echo at the beginning; cat hello.txt) > hello.txt_ && mv
   hello.txt{_,}` - put "at the beginning into the beginning of the file hello.txt
+- `$OSTYPE` stores the name of the Operating System.

 ## Parameter Expansion